purescript-contrib/purescript-book/text/chapter10.md

 bold :: forall a.
 Show a => a -> String bold = boldImpl show
 ```

-PureScript's type system ensures the correct _instance_ of `show` is passed.

 We can then call `bold`: